FlaxEngine/FlaxEngine/README.md

 * Set Flax (C++) or FlaxEngine (C#) as startup project
 * Compile Flax project (hit F7 or CTRL+Shift+B)
 * Run Flax (hit F5 key)

-> When building on Windows to support Vulkan rendering, first install the Vulkan SDK then set an environment variable to provide the path to the SDK prior to running GenerateProjectFiles.bat: `set VULKAN_SDK=%sdk_path%`

 ## Linux